Abiogenic petroleum origin: Field test evidence

-Prognostic map of Andes of South America published in 1986.
-Red and green circles - sites predicted as future discoveries of giant oil/gas fields.
-Red circles - where giants were really discovered.
+A prognostic map of the Andes in South America published in 1986.
+Red and green circles are sites predicted as future discoveries of giant oil/gas fields.
+Red circles are where discoveries were made.
 Green ones are still underdeveloped.

 What unites both theories of oil origin is the low success rate in predicting the locations of giant oil/gas fields: according to the statistics discovering a giant demands drilling 500+ exploration wells.
 A team of American-Russian scientists (mathematicians, geologists, geophysicists, and computer scientists) developed an Artificial Intelligence software and the appropriate technology for geological applications, and used it for predicting places of giant oil/gas deposits.

-In 1986 the team published a prognostic map for discovering giant oil and gas fields at the Andes in South America based on abiogenic petroleum origin theory.
+In 1986, the team published a prognostic map for discovering giant oil and gas fields at the Andes in South America based on abiogenic petroleum origin theory.
 The model proposed by Prof. Yury Pikovsky (Moscow State University) assumes that petroleum moves from the mantle to the surface through permeable channels created at the intersection of deep faults.

 The technology uses 1) maps of morphostructural zoning, which outlines the morphostructural nodes (intersections of faults), and 2) pattern recognition program that identify nodes containing giant oil/gas fields.
 It was forecast that eleven nodes, which had not been developed at that time, contain giant oil or gas fields.
 These 11 sites covered only 8% of the total area of all the Andes basins.
 30 years later (in 2018) was published the result of comparing the prognosis and the reality.

-Since publication of the prognostic map in 1986 six giant oil/gas fields were discovered in the Andes region: Caño Limón oilfield, Cusiana, Capiagua, Colombia, and Volcanera (Llanos basin, Colombia), Camisea (Ukayali basin, Peru), and Incahuasi (Chaco basin, Bolivia).
+Since the publication of the prognostic map in 1986, six giant oil/gas fields were discovered in the Andes region: Caño Limón oilfield, Cusiana, Capiagua, Colombia, and Volcanera (Llanos basin, Colombia), Camisea (Ukayali basin, Peru), and Incahuasi (Chaco basin, Bolivia).
 All discoveries were made in places shown on the 1986 prognostic map as promising areas.

 During the 1960s, Donald Hings was issued numerous patents for developing practical methods for locating likely locations of the deep morphological nodes most likely to indicate the presence of abiogenic hydrocarbons.
 His methods and technologies are used to this day by geophysicists to locate deep hydrocarbon deposits.